A comparison between weakly protomodular and protomodular objects in unital categories: The case of left pseudocancellative unital magmas

-To prove \eqref{identities_leftloop3}: $e*x=e*D_e(x)=e*(e\bak x) \stackrel{\eqref{identities_leftloop1}}{=} x$.
-On the other hand, if $e\in \Ima D_x$, then $e=x\bak a$, for some $a\in X$.
-By the assumption that condition (iii) of Proposition~\ref{Prop with 3 pps} holds, $x=a$.
-Then, $x*e=x*(x\bak x) \stackrel{\eqref{identities_leftloop1}}{=} x$.
-If $e\notin \Ima D_x$, then $x*e=x$ by definition. \end{proof}
+To prove \eqref{identities_leftloop3}: \(e*x=e*D_e(x)=e*(e\bak x) \stackrel{\eqref{identities_leftloop1}}{=} x\).
+On the other hand, if \(e\in \Ima D_x\), then \(e=x\bak a\), for some \(a\in X\).
+By the assumption that condition (iii) of Proposition~\ref{Prop with 3 pps} holds, \(x=a\).
+Then, \(x*e=x*(x\bak x) \stackrel{\eqref{identities_leftloop1}}{=} x\).
+If \(e\notin \Ima D_x\), then \(x*e=x\) by definition. \end{proof}

-Let us denote the category of all LPM, and morphisms between them, by $\LPM$.
-Since LPM form a variety of universal algebras, $\LPM$ is a complete and cocomplete category.
-Moreover, since LPM have a unique constant in their signature, $\LPM$ is a pointed category.
-In fact, it is a unital category since it is a variety containing, among its operations, those of unital magmas.
-It was shown in~\cite{Borceux-Bourn} that this is enough to prove that $\LPM$ is a unital category. $\LPM$ is not a protomodular category, as we will see below by proving that not every object in it is protomodular.
-Let us characterise weakly protomodular objects in $\LPM$.
+Let us denote the category of all LPM, and morphisms between them, by \(\LPM\).
+Since LPM form a variety of universal algebras, \(\LPM\) is a complete and cocomplete category.
+Moreover, since LPM have a unique constant in their signature, \(\LPM\) is a pointed variety.
+It was shown in~\cite{Borceux-Bourn} that a pointed variety of universal algebras is a unital category if and only if it contains, among its operations, those of unital magmas.
+By equation~\eqref{identities_leftloop3}, this allows us to conclude that \(\LPM\) is a unital category. \(\LPM\) is not a protomodular category, as we will see below by proving that not every object in it is protomodular (Example~\ref{E:nwp}).
+In order to characterise the weakly protomodular objects in the category \(\LPM\) (Theorem~\ref{T:wprot}), we first show that the elements in a free LPM admit unique normal forms, by means of a simple term rewriting argument.

+We orient the axioms of left pseudocancellative unital magmas through the following set of rewrite rules: